 What about stopping mice and keyboards from working?

-This has also been reported.
+This was also reported during the beta.
 One player traced the issue with keyboards and mice to a driver called Interception, and posted a fix on Reddit (try at your own risk!).

-According to a representative from FaceIt, another anti-cheat solution which blocks the same driver, Interception "is used by cheats to generate fake input, which is also the reason other [anti-cheat programs] block it."
-Again, Riot appears to have a valid reason for blocking this driver—but that doesn't really make people feel better about their keyboards not working suddenly.
+According to a representative from FaceIt (opens in new tab), another anti-cheat solution which blocks the same driver, Interception "is used by cheats to generate fake input, which is also the reason other [anti-cheat programs] block it."

 Has Vanguard been effective at stopping cheaters?